-In the last of this series, Jim Randle describes a Jag with a jinx, XJ40’s presentation to the press and his principles for rear suspension design.
+In the last of this series, Jim Randle describes a Jag with a jinx, XJ40’s presentation to the press and outlines his principles for suspension design.

-During the Egan-era of independence, senior management were tasked to spend time at Jaguar dealers, selling cars, meeting customers and seeing the issues first hand.
-Randle was a keen adherent to this policy, holding the record for the most cars sold in one evening.
+During Jaguar’s brief period of independence, senior management were tasked by Chairman, Sir John Egan to spend time at dealerships, selling cars, meeting customers and seeing issues first hand.
+Randle was a keen adherent of this policy, holding the record for the most cars sold in one evening.
 I wondered if he identified himself or chose to remain incognito.
-Continue reading “Thirty Times ’40 – Jim Randle Interview Part Four”
+Continue reading “Thirty Times ’40 – Jim Randle Interview : Part Four”

 In this second part of our interview with Jonathan Partridge, XJ40’s foibles come under the spotlight.